nitikababu/finalproject/README.md

 4. In a terminal, in the jetson-inference directory, run the docker by running “./docker/run.sh”
 5. Change directories into jetson-inference/python/training/classification.
 Then run “python3 train.py --model-dir=models/glassvsnoglasses” to train the network.
 6. To convert the model to ONNX format, run “python3 onnx_export.py --model-dir=models/glassvsnoglasses”
 7. Press ctrl+D in the docker terminal to exit docker.
 Confirm your directory is in jetson-inference/python/training/classification.
-Then set the locations of net and dataset by running “NET = models/glassvsnoglasses” and “DATASET = data/glasses_no_glasses”
+Then set the locations of net and dataset by running “NET=models/glassvsnoglasses” and “DATASET=data/glasses_no_glasses”
 8. To classify an image as wearing glasses or not wearing glasses, type: imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt $DATASET/test/glasses/[image name].jpg result.jpg.
 Type the name of the image you want to test in the square brackets and delete the square brackets.